BhautikEngineer/React/README.md

 Note: To complete this task, you need to have a basic understanding of React, including `useState`, `useContext`, and component rendering.

+Task: Calculation Memoization

+Implement a calculation memoization task using React's `useMemo` hook.
+The goal is to optimize the performance of repetitive calculations by memoizing the results.

+1. Create a component that takes two input numbers as props.
+2. Inside the component, define a memoized function using `useMemo` that calculates the sum of the two input numbers.
+3. Display the calculated sum in the component's render output.
+4. Test the component by passing different input numbers and observing the calculated sum.
+Ensure that the calculation is only performed when the input numbers change.

+This task demonstrates the use of `useMemo` to memoize the calculation result.
+By memoizing the calculation, the result is stored and only recalculated if the input numbers change.
+This optimization can significantly improve the performance of expensive calculations, especially in scenarios where the calculations are repeated frequently or involve complex operations.

+Note: This task assumes basic familiarity with React and the `useMemo` hook.

 ## advanced tasks based on react
 Make covid dashboard using axios.